Six Baroque Sonatas for the Archlute (Christofero Dalitio, 1998)

 Download

-Final movement of Sonata IV as PDF file
+Final movement of Sonata IV from the 2013 edition

 (one A4 page, 16kB)